keboola/developers-docs/extend/generic-extractor/api/pagination/index.md

 If the API returns the last page and it is the same as the previous page, the extraction is stopped.
 You will see this in the Generic Extractor logs as a message:

-    Job '1234567890' finished when the last response matched the previous one!
+    Job '1234567890' finished when last response matched the previous!

 See the [full example](todo:041-paging-stop-same).